eshahima/GirlsAndCycles/README.md

 ## 🛠️ Technologies Used (Simulator)

 -Java (initial modeling & OOP design)

--JavaScript (logic translation & interactivity) -**event-driven JavaScript to connect the simulation logic to the UI.**

 -HTML / CSS (UI integration)
+-JavaScript (logic translation & interactivity): **event-driven JavaScript to connect the simulation logic to the UI.**

 ---
 ## 📊 How I Made the Data Visualizations
 I used the **Menstrual Cycle Data** from [Kaggle](https://www.kaggle.com/datasets/nikitabisht/menstrual-cycle-data) to create the graphs.